-Watch: White House Holds Briefing Amid WHO, Governor Spats
+Watch: Trump Says The U.S. Is Past Its Peak On New Coronavirus Cases

-President Trump said Tuesday he has instructed his administration to halt funding of the World Health Organization for "severely mismanaging" the coronavirus pandemic, pending an investigation of the group's handling of the crisis.
+He also said he would announce his path to reopening some states ahead of May 1.
+"These developments have put us in a strong position to finalize guidelines for states reopening," he said.

-Trump also backpeddled on a separate controversy after he declared earlier this week that he has power to order governors to re-open, though he does not.
-"When somebody's the president of the United States, the authority is total," he had said.
-On Tuesday, he reversed, saying he would guide the governors but allow them to decide when and how to re-open.
+Trump's optimistic remarks come on the heels of a contentious week between the president and state governors, following an erroneous declaration earlier this week that he had ability to unilaterally decide when states would ease coronavirus restrictions.

-Wednesday's briefing, scheduled for 5 p.m.
-ET, comes after an Easter weekend of COVID-19 fatalities that launched the U.S. death toll to the highest in the world.
+"When somebody's the president of the United States, the authority is total," Trump said in a widely discredited speech on Monday.
+By Tuesday, he had reversed, saying he would guide the governors but allow them to decide when and how to re-open.

 Watch Wednesday's briefing live.

+Wednesday's briefing comes after an Easter weekend of COVID-19 fatalities that launched the U.S. death toll to the highest in the world.
 Still, experts say that efforts to contain the virus seem to be having a positive effect, crediting social distancing measures for helping to slow the disease's spread.

 The coronavirus epidemic has devastated the national economy, with some 17 million Americans seeking unemployment benefits in recent weeks.